≡ Menu

 Key insight: Underwriters focus on treatment completeness, bleeding history, AVM characteristics, and long-term surveillance results to assess residual risk.

-The underwriting evaluation for AVM cases involves comprehensive medical review requiring specialized neurological and neurosurgical records.
+The underwriting evaluation for AVM cases involves a comprehensive medical review requiring specialized neurological and neurosurgical records.
 Underwriters must understand the specific AVM classification, treatment modalities used, and evidence of complete obliteration or residual risk.

 Evaluation Factor Information Required Impact on Approval